 If you haven’t experienced the Rocky franchise, do yourself a favour and when you do, savour every second, every moment, every line, every note.
 You will likely come out believing in a better version of self.

 TL;DR Wanna become immediately smarter?
-Stop whatever you are doing right now, grab your cellphone, get up, walk into another room (the further away the better) and come back to your task at hand; voilà.
+Stop whatever you are doing right now, grab your cellphone, get up, walk into another room (the further away the better), drop your device and come back to your task at hand; voilà.

 Now to the topic at hand: during a shorter “side” trick that Willman performs on passersby in a park, through which he commandeers the unsuspecting volunteer’s cell phone, ties it up to a handful of helium balloons, lets it float up into the atmosphere, pauses a few ticks as they freak out before blurting out that he “backed it up to the cloud” and turning his back to them to reveal their ACTUAL phone under his shirt taped to his skin.
 Pretty amaze-balls right?
 No camera trickery or nothing, I honestly cannot wrap my head around most of his tricks.

 ON TO MY POINT!
 During one of the executions of the above-described performance, the informative magicien inquires of his victim if they had heard that having their phone on their person or even in the same room automatically makes them stupider.
 I immediately took note of that comment, on the one hand because even though I hadn’t heard that before, it kinda made a whole lotta sense to me, but on the other hand and more importantly, I seriously doubted that such a thought-provoking statement would be shared on such a big-scale production without it being backed by facts.